2sic/2sxc-docs/2sxc Docs Generator/how-to/dynamic-code/entity.md

 # IEntity / Entity Content-Item

-This document has been moved to @HowTo.DynamicCode.Entity
+This document has been moved to @NetCode.DynamicCode.Entity